bioteam/protcast/README.md

 Dropout: Temporarily disables neurons, affecting weight update patterns Batch Normalization: Changes the dynamics of weight updates Code Example: Visualizing Weight Changes

+ Feed-forward (also called a forward pass) is the fundamental process of passing input data through the network, layer by layer, until it reaches the output layer and makes a prediction.
+The data flows in one direction—forward—without any loops.

+  1. Role in Inference

+  Inference is the process of using a trained model to make a prediction on new, unseen data.

+  The entire process of inference is a feed-forward pass.

+   1. You provide an input (e.g., an image or text).
+   2. The data flows forward through the network's layers.
+   3. The network produces an output (the prediction).

+  That's it.
+There is no other step.
+So, Inference = Feed-Forward.

+  2. Role in Training

+  Training is the process of teaching the model by showing it labeled data and updating its weights.

+  The training process for a single batch of data consists of two main steps:

+   1. The Feed-Forward Pass: The network takes an input from the training data and performs a forward pass to generate a prediction.
+This is the exact same mechanism as in inference.

+   2. The Backward Pass (Backpropagation): This is what makes it "training."
+       * The model compares its prediction from the forward pass to the correct label and calculates the error (loss).
+       * It then propagates this error signal backward through the network, calculating the gradient (the direction of error change) for every weight.
+       * The optimizer uses these gradients to update the weights, slightly improving the network.

 ```py
 import matplotlib.pyplot as plt